Complaints about Corporate issues

 The way Gloucestershire County Council manages complaints about Corporate issues is determined by the council’s own complaints policy.
 This document can be found in the ‘Relevant links’ section, at the right of the page.

-Examples of services which you can complain about under the Corporate Complaints policy include :
+Services you can complain about under the Corporate Complaints policy include :

 - Household Recycling Centres